Unique-Divine/Commonplace-Book/book/crypto/drift-protocol.md

 #### Quick primer on perpetual swaps

 Perps are a very crypto native invention.
-They came out around 2016/2017 and we invented by BitMex.
+They came out around 2016/2017 and were invented by BitMex.
 No cash is exchanged with a perpetual swap.
-A perp s a futures contract that never expires.
+A perp is a futures contract that never expires.
 Counterparties are not needed as the swap can be done with the exchange.

-The bane of perpetual swaps existence is the mechanism for the price of the derivative in line  with oracle prices.
+The bane of perpetual swaps existence is the mechanism for keeping the price of the derivative in line with oracle prices.
 This is called the funding rate.

 Funding rates are essentially charged to participants who are on the wrong side or the aggressive side of the contract.
 For example, if there's a $1000 difference between the mark and index prices, the goal is to make this difference amortized over a period of 24 hours.
-Some exchanges do continuous funding, so do 8 hour chunks.
+Some exchanges do continuous funding.
+Some do 8 hour chunks.
 If the mark price is above the oracle price, people who are long the contract pay the funding rate.

 Think of funding rate like a penalty for being against the oracle.
-This incentives arbitrageurs to come in and correct the trade because they know that they can collect the funding rate as a reward for making the markets ore in line with each other.
+This incentives arbitrageurs to come in and correct the trade because they know that they can collect the funding rate as a reward for making the markets more in line with each other.

 #### Background on the Drift team

 Drift has a team of four co-founders with a mixture of trading, traditional finance, crypto, and software engineering backgrounds.

 Cindy Leow is one of the cofounders of Drift Protocol.
-Drift is  decentralized futures exchange on Solana.
-Their first product is perpetual swaps, similar to what you see on Binance, FTX, and Huobi.

-Cindy began in the crypto space in 2016.
-She started out trading as an exchange student in Korea.
+She began in the crypto space in 2016 and started out trading as an exchange student in Korea.
 She noticed huge spreads betweeen US and Korean markets for BTC, sometimes as much as a 30% gap between the two.
 Cindy would use a Korean and American bank account to buy a coin in the US and sell it in Korea.
 Over time, she delved into other trading opportunities and found other market inefficiencies in crypto.

 Then, she started automating on-chain strategies.
 Cindy started running a small prop fund and then got into DeFi during 2021.